dssg/triage/README.md

 To install Triage, you need:

 - Python 3.6
-- A PostgreSQL 11+ database with your source data (events, geographical data, etc) loaded.
+- A PostgreSQL 9.6+ database with your source data (events, geographical data, etc) loaded.
+  - **NOTE**: If your database is PostgreSQL 11+ you will get some speed improvements.
+We recommend to update to a recent version of PostgreSQL.
 - Ample space on an available disk, (or for example in Amazon Web Services's S3), to store the needed matrices and models for your experiments

 We recommend starting with a new python virtual environment (with Python 3.6 or greater) and pip installing triage there.
 ```bash